shbhrsaha/shbhrsaha.github.io/_posts/2015-01-30-writing-amazon-kindle.md

 Typewriter periodically saves drafts in a backup folder in case I accidentally delete my work.
 I couldn't figure out a clever way to display the cursor position, but Typewriter generally works well for writing first drafts.
 In the future it would be nice to run Typewriter on a Raspberry Pi so I won't have to keep a Macbook running on the side.

 At a broader level, this hack illustrates the power of Kindle's JavaScript engine.
-The browser can be a foundation for presenting applications in E-Ink, stretching what's possible in an otherwise locked-down operating system.
+The browser can be a foundation for presenting applications in E-Ink, stretching the boundaries of what's possible in an otherwise locked-down operating system.

 [ January 2015 ]